-Ready to learn how to create an internship program?
+Ready to learn how to create your internship program?
 Let’s get started.
 There are five steps in every internship program setup:

 1. Identify Your Business Needs

-The first step, identifying your business needs, is easy enough.
-Results-based management means clearly defining your end goals so that you can accurately create a path to achieve them.
+The first step in creating your internship program, identifying your business needs, is easy enough.
+Results-based management means clearly defining your end goals so you can accurately create a path to achieve them.

-Recruiting interns takes a special set of considerations, since you’re competing with other companies for time-limited availability.
-Understanding recruitment cycles is key to learning how to create an internship program.
-The start of summer, for example, is a crucial opportunity to get the most promising interns when they’re at their most available.
-Job fairs, hackathons and other contests are ways to meet interns you might not otherwise encounter.
+Recruiting interns takes a special set of considerations since you’re competing with other companies for availability.
+Job fairs, hackathons, and other contests are ways to meet interns you might not otherwise encounter.

 3. Consider Your Legal Obligations

-Remember, interns are not just employees, which come with their own considerations: there is an extra level of diligence required here.
-While most internships these days are paid, some interns—particularly those in an exploratory or observational role, or those who do not contribute meaningfully to work product—may legally be unpaid.
+While most internships are paid, some interns—particularly those in an exploratory or observational role, or those who do not contribute meaningfully to work product—may legally be unpaid.

 Unpaid internships are allowed under unique circumstances, determined primarily by whether the intern (and not the employer) is the primary beneficiary of the arrangement.

-While state laws regarding internships may vary, the federal Department of Labor employs a 7-step test to decide whether interns are entitled to minimum wage and overtime pay.
-Among other considerations, this test determines the extent to which an internship “provides training that would be similar to that which would be given in an educational environment” and whether the intern’s work “complements, rather than displaces, the work of paid employees.”
+While state laws regarding internship programs may vary, the U.S. Department of Labor (DOL) employs a 7-step test to decide whether interns are entitled to minimum wage and overtime pay.
+Among other considerations, this test determines the extent to which an internship program “provides training that would be similar to that which would be given in an educational environment” and whether the intern’s work “complements, rather than displaces, the work of paid employees.”

-A successful intern program design should provide an orientation (if not a full kickoff reception), plenty of training, and ongoing supervision.
-It’s best to use the internship as time to expose the newcomer to as many aspects of the business as they seem interested in or have shown talent for.
-The opening events should serve as an introduction to your whole company, not just the project for which you’re recruiting interns.
+A successful internship program should provide an orientation, plenty of training, networking opportunities, and ongoing supervision.
+It’s best to use the internship to expose the newcomer to as many aspects of the business as they seem interested in or have shown a talent for.

 This article is not intended as a substitute for professional legal advice.
 Always seek the professional advice of an attorney regarding any legal questions you may have.